buptxz/kmFCV/README.md

 After running, you will get three files in `data/results` directory.

-- `.csv`: stores the results in csv.
+- `.csv`: stores the prediction results in csv.
-- `.pkl`: stores the results in pkl.
+- `.pkl`: stores the prediction results in pkl.
-- `.png`: plots the figure.
+- `.png`: plots the prediction figure.

-Also, MAE, RMSE, R squared and expolation accuracy will be stored in 'data/results/results.csv' file.
+Also, the MAE, RMSE, R squared and expolation accuracy metrics will be stored in 'data/results/results.csv' file.